fchastanet/bash-tools-framework/CompilationTools.md

 ## 3. ConstructBinFile tool

-compile is almost never used alone but it can, ConstructBinFile allows to generate a binary file using some metadata directly isinde the src file.
+compile is almost never used alone but it can, ConstructBinFile allows to generate a binary file using some metadata directly inside the src file.

 Eg: